 - You don’t need to book ahead because you can always stop at a different winery, during peak harvest times (September-October) it might be a good idea to call ahead.

-- If you’re dead-set on visiting a certain vineyard, I do recommend booking ahead
+- If you’re dead set on visiting a certain vineyard, I do recommend booking ahead.
+Check out most wineries that have English tours, via this website.

-- For tastings, no need to call ahead but for tours, food & wine pairings, or tours like vineyard bike tours, you need to book in advance
+- For tastings, no need to call ahead but for tours, food & wine pairings, or tours like vineyard bike tours, you need to book in advance.
+Check the best options here.

 - Always check opening hours.
 Some wineries are only open on certain days.
 In general, if open, the hours are 9.00 to 12.00 and 14.00 to 17.00/18.00/19.00